EnvoProv/EnvoProv/REPORT.md

 * Ready-to-Deploy scripts for installation of bot.
 * Integrate the bot with help of slackapp with any team.
 * Easy to enter credentials of VM provider, use file upload feature to perform this action.
 User need not enter the credentials.
+* Guide the user through the entire process with detailed instructions

 ## Reflection on Development process and project